andreeds/academic-kickstart/content/authors/admin/_index.md

 # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
 - icon: envelope
   icon_pack: fas
-  link: 'mailto:dossantos@cs.uregina.ca'  # For a direct email link, use "mailto:test@example.org". or '#contact'
+  link: 'mailto:dossantos@uregina.ca'  # For a direct email link, use "mailto:test@example.org". or '#contact'

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: "dossantos@cs.uregina.ca"